hcho3/triton_fil_e2e_benchmark/README.md

 ## Benchmark results on AWS EC2
 We ran the benchmark (see below) on AWS EC2 and measured the throughput and latency for end-to-end inference.
-See `results.ipynb`.
+See `aws_ec2_benchmark_results/summary.ipynb`.

 ## How to run benchmark